 A celebrity favorite and longtime mainstay of the brand, Kiehl's Creamy Eye Treatment is ridiculously thick and insanely hydrating.
-It's a blend of shea butter, cocoa butter, and avocado oil to moisturize, soften, and keep your under-eyes properly lubricated.
+It uses a blend of shea butter, cocoa butter, and avocado oil to moisturize, soften, and keep your under-eyes properly lubricated.

-I don't usually believe all the hype when it comes to a new beauty product, but this eye treatment's clinical trial results were too positive to ignore.
+I don't usually believe all the hype when it comes to beauty products, but this eye treatment's clinical trial results were too positive to ignore.
 After a four-week independent clinical and self-assessment study with 31 women ages 45 to 65, 97% of women saw a creaseless eye area that looked ironed flat in as little as 12 days, and 100% saw a less-crinkled eye area in just 31 days.
 I tried the creamy, light-feeling formula a few months ago and haven't looked back.

 "Marketed as 'anti-fatigue' and 'hydration-concentrated,' this eye cream from By Terry is another relatively new find and obsession," says Erin.
 "I love the cold, calming feel of the applicator, which compliments the soothing formula enriched with white and black roses as well as vitamin E."

-Dr. Barbara Sturm uses her background in medicine to create products centered in cell hydration and anti-aging.
+Dr. Barbara Sturm uses her background in medicine to create products centered on cell hydration and anti-aging.
 Her eye cream was specially developed with purslane, skullcap, and active omega fatty acids for an intensely hydrating result.

-A integral part of the brand's hydration collection, this light-catching gel plumps and deeply moisturizes your skin as its cooling effect instantly soothes your under-eyes.
-It helps rid your face of fatigue and puffiness in one fell swoop. ■
+An integral part of the brand's hydration collection, this light-catching gel plumps and deeply moisturizes your skin as its cooling effect instantly soothes your under-eyes.
+It helps rid your face of fatigue and puffiness in one fell swoop.